AkhiljithPB/awscli-ec2-creation/README.md

 # Launching an EC2 instance with apache webserver and additional volume for document root using AWS CLI.

 ## Description
-###### Here, we will look into the process of launching instances and install apache webserver.
+###### Here, we will look into the process of launching an EC2 instance and install apache webserver.
 Also, create, attach additional volume for ducument root that is through AWS-Command Line Interface.

 ## Features